rollkit/docs/docs/tutorials/ethermint.md

 ethermintd
 ```

-## Setting up your environment for Ethermint on Celestia
+## 💻Setting up your environment for Ethermint on Celestia

 Now the `ethermintd` binary is built, we need to setup a local network
 that communicates between `ethermintd` and Rollkit.

-### Run a Celestia light node
+### 🏃‍♂️Run a Celestia light node

 All sovereign rollups need to submit their transaction data to
 Celestia.